-DNREC approved training for Class A and B Operators is currently offered at the Delaware Technical & Community College (DTCC) Stanton, Dover, and Georgetown campuses.
+DNREC-approved training for Class A and B UST operators is currently offered at the Delaware Technical & Community College (DTCC) Stanton, Dover, and Georgetown campuses.
 There are not separate classes for A and B certification.
-Completion of the class certifies you as both an A and B Operator.
-Pre-Registration is required and must be made through DTCC.
+Completion of the class certifies you as both a Class A and B operator.
+Pre-registration is required and must be made through DTCC.
 Cost of the program is $199.

 Please click here for the Operator Certification Form.

 Effective Aug.
 8, 2012, all facilities must have a trained Class A, Class B, and Class C Operator.

 Types of Operators